javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/01-property-descriptors/article.md

 As we know, objects can store properties.

 Till now, a property was a simple "key-value" pair to us.
-But an object property is actually more complex and tunable thing.
+But an object property is actually a more complex and tunable thing.

 ## Property flags